CristianVelasco/CristianVelasco/README.md

 ### Hi there 👋

+## My name is Cristian Velasco

+### I’m a physics student at Universidad de Antioquia.
+I’m currently studying to be a Data science and a Backend developer

+### Langaujes and Tools

-Hi I’m Cristian and currently I’m working on my readme..
+## currently I’m working in my profile Readme
 <!--
 **CristianVelasco/CristianVelasco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.